RenownedOyster/npm-vuln-checker/README.md

 ![Installs](https://img.shields.io/visual-studio-marketplace/i/RenownedOyster.cerbe)
 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

-Cerbe is a VS Code extension that scans your workspace dependencies—direct and transitive—using the OSV.dev security database.
-Vulnerable packages are highlighted directly inside your `package.json` files, making supply-chain risks visible instantly.
+Cerbe is a VS Code extension that scans your workspace dependencies — direct and transitive — using the [OSV.dev](https://osv.dev) security database.
+Vulnerable packages are highlighted directly inside your `package.json` files and surfaced in a dedicated sidebar view, giving you instant visibility into supply-chain risk.

-Cerbe is monorepo-friendly, performs parallel OSV queries, and uses background caching for fast rescans.
+Cerbe is monorepo-aware, performs parallel OSV queries, and uses background caching for fast rescans.

 ---